-To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
-These guidelines explain how to make web content accessible to people with a wide array of disabilities.
-Complying with those guidelines helps us ensure that the website is accessible to blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.
+Achievement Preparatory Academy adheres to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
+These guidelines explain how to make digital content accessible for people with disabilities.
+We are committed to improving the user experience for everyone and applying the relevant accessibility standards.

-This website utilizes various technologies that are meant to make it as accessible as possible at all times.
-We utilize an accessibility interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.
+This website uses various technologies to make it as accessible as possible.
+An accessibility interface allows persons with specific disabilities to adjust the user interface and design it to meet their personal needs.

-If you wish to contact the website’s owner please use the following email firstname.lastname@example.org.
+If you wish to contact the website administrator or encounter any accessibility issues, please email firstname.lastname@example.org.

-Screen Reader and Keyboard Navigation
+Screen-Reader and Keyboard Navigation

 Additional UI, Design, and Readability Adjustments

-- Font adjustments – users can increase and decrease its size, change its family (type), adjust the spacing, alignment, line height, and more.
+- Font adjustments: Users can increase and decrease font size, change the family (type), adjust spacing, alignment, line height, and more.

-- Content highlighting – users can choose to emphasize essential elements such as links and titles.
-They can also choose to highlight focused or hovered elements only.
+- Content highlighting: Users can choose to emphasize essential elements such as links and titles or can choose to highlight only focused or hovered elements.

-- Audio muting – users with hearing devices may experience headaches or other issues due to automatic audio playing.
-This option lets users mute the entire website instantly.
+- Audio muting: Users with hearing devices may experience headaches or other issues due to automatic audio playing.
+This option lets users instantly mute the website.

-- Additional functions – we allow users to change cursor color and size, use a printing mode, enable a virtual keyboard, and many other functions.
+- Additional functions: Users can change cursor color and size, use a printing mode, enable a virtual keyboard, and utilize many other functions.